HildoBijl/stepwise/shared/packages/physics-core/src/Float/README.md

 ## Comparison

-Comparing float objects can be done through their absolute difference or relative difference.
+Comparing `Float` objects can be done through their absolute difference or relative difference.

 - The absolute difference is defined through `abs(a - b)`.
 - The relative difference is defined through `abs(a - b)/max(abs(a), abs(b))`.
 So if you for example compare numbers `18` and `20` then the relative difference is `0.1` (being `10%` of the largest of the two).